To Overseed or Not for Winter Lawns?

 Overseeding does not have to be an all-or-nothing proposition.
 Winter overseeding can be limited to high-traffic or high-visibility areas while allowing low-use areas to become dormant.

 Costs and Benefits

-If you do not have a separate meter for landscape water use, your sewer fees may go up as a result of winter ryegrass irrigation.
-In Scottsdale, sewer fees are based on water usage during the months of December, January, and February.
+Additionally, your sewer fees may increase as a result of winter ryegrass irrigation if you do not have a dedicated landscape water meter.
+Scottsdale determines sewer fees from water usage during the months of December, January and February.

-Stop overseeding and you can enjoy the benefit of cleaner air and less noise pollution from mowers and blowers, reduced runoff from fertilizers in the landscape, and less green waste going to the landfill.
-Deciding to forgo winter lawns not only demonstrates your commitment to the environment, but it’s easy on the pocketbook.
+Forgo overseeding and enjoy the benefit of cleaner air, less noise pollution from mowers and blowers, reduced fertilizer runoff and less green-waste to the landfill.
+Deciding to skip winter lawns demonstrates your commitment to the environment and is easier on the wallet.

 Return to Water Conservation home page